abigailojeda/femHack23/README.md

 ➜ Clone project :  git clone "https://github.com/abigailojeda/femHack23.git" .
 ➜ 💁🏻 Tip: With the "." at the end you specify that you want the project to be cloned in that folder, and not create a new folder inside it to save the cloned project

-Once you have the cloned project you will only have to execute in your console the commands jddk andhdjd ➜ npm i
+Once you have the cloned project you will only have to execute in your console the commands
+➜ npm i
 ➜ npm start

 ---